 I don’t know what the title of Homeland episode 5.09 means.
 The Litvinov Ruse?
 I got nothing.
 I’d ask you Basketcases, but you let me down on “Orser” last week.
 Regardless, this week was edge of your seat stuff all the way.

-This episode cut back and forth between two very tense situations.
+This home builders in Palm Coast cut back and forth between two very tense situations.
 The entire play with Allison, leaving bait, waiting for her to take it, watching her run, was extraordinary.
 I had my eyes on the staircase behind Saul the entire time he was working.
 Which reminds me, Saul Berenson is still an idiot.
 Why not turn around and face the stairs, just in case?
 I’m just saying.
 Despite this misstep, I thought everything having to do with Allison this episode was remarkable and worthy payoff to all these weeks of setup.

 Is Allison going to pull off her double-back double-down?
 Maybe.
 The thing is, she really was getting that information from her Russian handler.
 As they discussed last week, they have been feeding each other information in order to be able to rise through their respective ranks.
 In fact, the information she gave to Dar Adal—where do you think I got it from? etc., was info they’d discussed in the “previously on” scene where they admire each other so very much.
 As the German spy remarked, her coolness is really something.
 By turning the tables on the entire scenario, she creates legitimate doubt.